bf2fc6cc711aee1a0c2a/kas-fleet-manager/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Refactor (A code change that neither fixes a bug nor adds a feature.
+The work is done to address technical debt)
+- [ ] Documentation (A documentation only change)

 ## Checklist (Definition of Done)
 <!-- Please strikethrough options not relevant using two tildes ~~Text~~.
 Do not delete non relevant options -->